Desperate night search in Mexico school, other ruins as quake deaths pass 200

 In a live broadcast, one newsreader had time to say "this is not a drill", before weaving his way out of the buckling studio.

-Parts of colonial-era churches crumbled in the state of Puebla, where the U.S. Geological Survey (USGS) located the quake's epicentre, some 100 miles (158 km) southwest of the capital, at a depth of 51 km (32 miles)
+Parts of colonial-era churches crumbled in the state of Puebla, where the US Geological Survey (USGS) located the quake's epicentre, some 158 km southwest of the capital, at a depth of 51 km.

 NIGHT SEARCHES